Bloomery: History

 The onset of the Iron Age in most parts of the world coincides with the first widespread use of the bloomery.
 While earlier examples of iron are found, their high nickel content indicates that this is meteoric iron.
-Other early samples of iron may have been produced by accidental introduction of iron ore in copper smelting operations.
-Iron appears to have been smelted in the Middle East as early as 3000 BC, but copper smiths, not being familiar with iron, did not put it to use until much later.
+Other early samples of iron may have been produced by accidental introduction of iron ore in copper-smelting operations.
+Iron appears to have been smelted in the Middle East as early as 3000 BC, but coppersmiths, not being familiar with iron, did not put it to use until much later.
 In the West, iron began to be used around 1200 BC.

 East Asia

 China has long been considered the exception to the general use of bloomeries.
-It was thought that the Chinese skipped the bloomery process completely, starting with the blast furnace and the finery forge to produce wrought iron: by the 5th century BC, metalworkers in the southern state of Wu had invented the blast furnace and the means to both cast iron and to decarburize the carbon-rich pig iron produced in a blast furnace to a low-carbon, wrought iron-like material.
+The Chinese are thought to have skipped the bloomery process completely, starting with the blast furnace and the finery forge to produce wrought iron; by the fifth century BC, metalworkers in the southern state of Wu had invented the blast furnace and the means to both cast iron and to decarburize the carbon-rich pig iron produced in a blast furnace to a low-carbon, wrought iron-like material.
 Recent evidence, however, shows that bloomeries were used earlier in ancient China, migrating in from the west as early as 800 BC, before being supplanted by the locally developed blast furnace.
-Supporting this theory was the discovery of 'more than ten' iron digging implements found in the tomb of Duke Jing of Qin (d.
-537 BCE), whose tomb is located in Fengxiang County, Shaanxi (a museum exists on the site today).
+Supporting this theory was the discovery of "more than ten" iron-digging implements found in the tomb of Duke Jing of Qin (d.
+537 BC), whose tomb is located in Fengxiang County, Shaanxi (a museum exists on the site today).

 Sub-Saharan Africa

-All traditional sub-Saharan African iron smelting processes are variants of the bloomery process.
+The earliest records of bloomery-type furnaces in East Africa are discoveries of smelted iron and carbon in Nubia in ancient Sudan dated at least to the seventh to the sixth century BC.
+The ancient bloomeries that produced metal tools for the Nubians and Kushites produced a surplus for sale.
+All traditional sub-Saharan African iron-smelting processes are variants of the bloomery process.
 There is considerable discussion about the origins of iron metallurgy in Africa.
 Smelting in bloomery type furnaces in West Africa and forging of tools appeared in the Nok culture of central Nigeria by at least 550 BC and possibly several centuries earlier.
-There is also evidence of iron smelting with bloomery style furnaces dated to 750 BC in Opi (Augustin Holl 2009) and Lejja dated to 2,000 BC (Pamela Eze-Uzomaka 2009), both sites in the Nsukka region of southeast Nigeria in what is now Igboland.
-The site of Gbabiri, in the Central African Republic, has also yielded evidence of iron metallurgy, from a reduction furnace and blacksmith workshop; with earliest dates of 896–773 BC and 907–796 BC respectively.
-The earliest records of bloomery-type furnaces in East Africa are discoveries of smelted iron and carbon in Nubia in ancient Sudan dated at least to the 7th to the 6th century BC.
-The ancient bloomeries that produced metal tools for the Nubians and Kushites produced a surplus for sale.
+Also, evidence indicates iron smelting with bloomery-style furnaces dated to 750 BC in Opi (Augustin Holl 2009) and Lejja dated to 2,000 BC (Pamela Eze-Uzomaka 2009), both sites in the Nsukka region of southeast Nigeria in what is now Igboland.
+The site of Gbabiri, in the Central African Republic, has also yielded evidence of iron metallurgy, from a reduction furnace and blacksmith workshop, with earliest dates of 896–773 and 907–796 BC, respectively.